 Repairs Performed During Routine Tune-Ups Cost Much Less

 We don't need the folks at Thumbtack to tell us about average costs.
-After fifty years in the HVAC business, we've learned that repairs that take place during routine HVAC tune-ups cost significantly less that those generated by a repair call.
+After fifty years in the heating and cooling business, we've learned that repairs that take place during routine HVAC tune-ups cost significantly less than those generated by a repair call.

 Not surprisingly, HVACs have uncanny timing with the way they start trouble.
 Your system is most likely to break down on the very hottest/coldest days of the year (along with half of the mid-Virginia area), just after we close on a Friday night, or in the middle of your Saturday night party.

-Unfortunately, while most HVAC companies worth their salt offer emergency repair hours, the costs associated with after-hours and/or weekend/holiday visits are typically double or triple what they would be during a Monday-Friday, working hours version.
+Unfortunately, while most heating and air conditioning companies worth their salt offer emergency repair hours, the costs associated with after-hours and/or weekend/holiday visits are typically double or triple what they would be during a Monday-Friday, working hours version.

 Thus, observing your bi-annual HVAC tune-up schedule - A/C tune-ups in the early spring and early fall for your heating system (we do 6-month tune-ups all year round, not just Spring and Fall) - is the best way to minimize repairs at a holistic level, and reduce the costs of necessary repairs in the meantime.

 While it's certainly not fun to have any part of your HVAC system unexpectedly repaired, it's worth noting that there are some repairs that you absolutely want to avoid.